Democrats point fingers while Biden credits Trump for party’s election setbacks

-Frustrated Democrats blamed each other and President Biden on Wednesday after the party’s devastating losses in Virginia and a too-close-to-call race for New Jersey Gov. Phil Murphy that was supposed to be a cakewalk.
+Frustrated Democrats blamed each other and President Biden on Wednesday after the party’s devastating losses in Virginia and narrow win for New Jersey Gov. Phil Murphy that was supposed to be a cakewalk.

 The victory by Republican Gov.-elect Glenn Youngkin in Virginia raised questions for Mr. Biden and allies, who have failed to deliver big-spending results for their base and now risk losing the House and the Senate next year.